Finland

 Political developments

-In February 2023, the Social Democratic Party said that the TPNW and Non-Proliferation Treaty of 1968 “complement each other”.
-It added: “Being involved in the process of prohibiting nuclear weapons totally, Finland also makes it clear that a sustainable future cannot be based on nuclear weapons.”
+In 2023, the Social Democrats said that the TPNW and Non-Proliferation Treaty of 1968 “complement each other”, adding: “Being involved in the process of prohibiting nuclear weapons totally, Finland also makes it clear that a sustainable future cannot be based on nuclear weapons.”

 The foreign affairs committee of the Finnish parliament issued a statement in 2018 recommending that the government of Finland “continue to analyse the contents of the treaty”.
 It also noted that the TPNW supports and complements” earlier treaties.